 - Sweet pie crust.
 The Italian pasta frolla is the traditional dough for this pie.

 - Ricotta.
-Use full-fat ricotta cheese for a richer and tastier pie.
-But you can use low fat and the pie will still be good.
+Use full-fat or whole milk ricotta cheese for a richer and tastier pie.
+But you can use low-fat fat and the pie will still be good.

 - Flour.
-Use all-purpose, cake or pastry flour, all of them work as only a tablespoon is needed to firm up the filling.
+Use all-purpose, cake or pastry flour; they all work, as only a tablespoon is needed to firm up the filling.

 - Marsala.
 It's a sweet wine used a lot in Italian baking recipes.
 You can omit it and use more vanilla extract.
 But it gives it a unique flavor.